-The Agreement and Declaration of Trust came into effect on July 1, 2014, the date the plan was converted from a defined benefit plan to a target benefit plan.
-This document ensures that the TPA pension fund continued as a trust fund under the NBTPP.
+The Agreement and Declaration of Trust came into effect on July 1, 2014, the date of conversion from being a defined benefit plan to a target benefit plan.
+This document ensures that the Teachers' Pension Act pension fund continued as a trust fund under the NBTPP.
 The document also outlines the powers and duties of the Board of Trustees as Plan Administrator.